 - Line up at the start line early enough so you can get in the right area, but not too early that you end up standing there and losing the benefit of your warm-up.
 Keep your blood moving as you wait.

-- Remind yourself of your pace goal, if you’ll get water and/or sports drink on the course and where.
+- Remind yourself of your pace goal, plus whether and where you’ll get water and/or sports drink on the course.

 When the Gun Goes Off

 - Don’t get caught up in the excitement of the start by going too fast.
 Pace yourself.